-G. GENERAL GUIDELINES FOR THE SUBMISSION OF WRITTEN WORK
+GUIDELINES FOR THE SUBMISSION OF WRITTEN WORK

-All assignments are to be submitted to me via Moodle.
+All assignments are to be submitted to the course resource page on Moodle.
 Late papers will be penalized, at the rate of one mark for each day late, inclusive of Saturdays and Sundays.
 Late work will be graded but will not receive any comments from the instructor.